Neonatal referrals

 Our prolonged jaundice service receives around 300 referrals a year.
 Infants should be referred if they are still visibly jaundiced at the age of 21 days.

-To refer, midwives who are not based at Guy's and St Thomas' should download and fill in the prolonged jaundice service referral form (Word 31Kb) and email this to gst-tr.GSTTNeonatalUnit@nhs.net.
+Download and fill in the prolonged jaundice service referral form (Word 31KB) and email it to gst-tr.GSTTNeonatalUnit@nhs.net.

-They should advise the parents or carers to present the baby to the blood test centre at Evelina London within three working days.
+They should advise the parents or carers to present the baby to the blood test centre at Evelina London within 3 working days.

 Assessment is made by the neonatal team based on the information in the referral form and the set of blood tests.
 Parents receive results over the phone followed by a letter.

-We would only review a referred infant in hospital if there was any concerning information in the initial survey (i.e. poor weight gain or non-pigmented stools).
+We only review a referred infant in hospital if there is any concerning information in the initial survey (for example, poor weight gain or non-pigmented stools).
 Sometimes, more blood tests will be needed if the bilirubin level or its conjugated fraction are really high.

 Please note that the majority of referred infants are discharged with a diagnosis of breast milk jaundice.
-This is a benign, self-limiting condition that may last for 12 weeks and doesn’t need treatment.
+This is a benign, self-limiting condition that may last for 12 weeks and does not need treatment.